Noobot9k/UniversalLocalScripts/README.md

 Well, you'd probably need to put all the coins in one model and have a LocalScript in StarterPlayerScripts itterate over all of them.
 Doesn't lend a lot of flexibility to how you can sort your hierarchy.
 You also end up with a lot of scripts unrelated to the player in StarterPlayerScripts everytime you want to add something like this.

-With UniversalLocalScripts however, all we have to do is insert the ULC module into ReplicatedFirst, convert the above server script into a LocalScript, and add the following code to the top: (or use the plugin mentioned later to change the default contents of new LocalScripts)
+With UniversalLocalScripts however, all we have to do is insert the ULS module into ReplicatedFirst, convert the above server script into a LocalScript, and add the following code to the top: (or use the plugin mentioned later to change the default contents of new LocalScripts)

 ```lua
 local UniversalLocalScripts = require(game.ReplicatedFirst.UniversalLocalScripts)